kalyan63/Mininet-Migration/Question2.md

         > N host Throughput         :   9.75 Mb/s
         > O host Throughput         :   9.67 Mb/s

+    > Here we can see a higer throughput in all the clients compared to the previous newtwork with just one server.

+    > This network has less traffic since there is no commmon route for any clients.

+    > Here we can see quite similar throughput for all the four clients since there is no queuing beacuse of different routes for all the clients in the network.

+    > This shows how the traffic in network can severly effect the throughput.
+In this case the Throughput is almost equal to the bandwidth(i.e., 10Mb/s)
 **Sample output from the terminal :**

 !['Bandwidth'](q2.png)